Host & Moderators

 Amazon

-Mike Hopkins is head of Prime Video (PV) and Amazon MGM Studios, a role in which he oversees all aspects of Amazon’s video entertainment business.
-Hopkins leads the strategic vision, product development and technology behind Amazon’s industry-leading video service, while also overseeing Amazon MGM Studios’ film and television divisions, as well as PV’s live sports and licensed content offerings.
+Mike Hopkins is head of Prime Video and Amazon MGM Studios, a role in which he oversees all aspects of Amazon’s video entertainment business.
+Hopkins leads the strategic vision, product development and technology behind Amazon’s industry-leading video service, while also overseeing Amazon MGM Studios’ film and television divisions, as well as Prime Video’s live sports and licensed content offerings.
 Hopkins joined Amazon in February 2020.

-Prior to Amazon, Hopkins was chairman of Sony Pictures Television (SPT) and CEO of Hulu.
+Prior to joining Amazon, Hopkins was chairman of Sony Pictures Television and CEO of Hulu.

 Andre Iguodala